CareCru/cc-analytics-wiki/Patients.md

 > See below for a list of refined variations of this metric

 ## New Patient
-Patient that had their first visit during the time period, regardless of when the profile was created.
+Patient that had a [New Patient Visit](/CareCru/analytics-service/wiki/Visits#new-patient-visits) during the time period, regardless of when the profile was created.

 TBD: should we account for deletedAt?

 > Engagement Metrics